buildtesters/buildtest/docs/contributing/github_integration.rst

 buildtest has several github integration, including automated checks during PR that maintainers will check during the PR review.
-You should check results from the `buildtest actions <https://github.com/buildtesters/buildtest/actions>`_ that are also typically linked as part of the pull request testing suite.
+You should check results from the `buildtest actions <https://github.com/buildtesters/buildtest/actions>`_ that are also typically linked as part of the pull request ci checks.

 You will want to make sure code is formatted via black as we have automated checks for python formatting.
 If you have not setup the black hook check out :ref:`black_hook`